 Isn’t everyone neurodivergent in some way or another?
-Some definitely more-so than others, but aren’t we all both similar and diverse?
+Aren’t we all both similar and diverse?

 Fluorescent lights.
 Plastic cups with pointed bottoms dangle from the water machine.
 A Top 40 hit blasts, the kind that could never be background music.
 It demands your full attention, consumes all senses, and shuffles all thought.
 There’s a flat-screen TV on the wall, but thankfully it’s off.
 Magazines stacked between me and other patients.
 Psychology Today.
 Frankie.
 LivingNow.
 Better Homes and Gardens.
 Tightly woven grey carpet.
 Neon flyers that read “On relationships,” “Let’s talk about drinking,” “Anger management,” and “Building emotional resilience.”
 A hand sanitizer pump next to the scented tissues.
 The soft sound of fingers on a keyboard underneath the still-blaring tune.
 All of it contributing to a heavy static in the air.

 I’m at Melbourne Psychology to get a full mental health assessment.
 Continue reading “Psychologists should learn about psychedelics”

 If plant intelligences acknowledge biological sex differences then shouldn’t humans?

 *Recommend reading Larry Cahill’s article ‘Denying the Neuroscience of Sex Differences.’
 We can demand equal treatment without urging sameness.
 And admitting difference across the sexes doesn’t mean one is better than the other and doesn’t deny/exclude intersex or transgender realities.